 - Correspondence from your employer.
 Emails and notes from both before and after the work injury can show the change in your employer’s approach to your work.

 - Correspondence from co-workers.
 Your co-workers may notice the retaliation and comment on it, or they may share things they hear from your supervisors.
-In either case, this can be used as evidence to support your claim that your employer’s behavior is purposeful and detrimental.
+In either case, this can be evidence to support your claim that your employer’s behavior is purposeful and detrimental.

 - Your own notes.
 While your own notes may not always be concrete evidence appropriate for court, it can help you keep your memory fresh and establish a pattern of behavior.